barbazul/1kfa/mod_guide_player.md

 ## Other ways to flip: Advantage / Disadvantage

 Some flips are a little more complicated.
-Some moves in Deckahedron World instruct you to "take +1 advantage", "add an advantage card" or "flip with advantage".
+Some moves in 1kFA instruct you to "take +1 advantage", "add an advantage card" or "flip with advantage".
 Sometimes you are given the opposite instruction, "add a disadvantage card" or "flip with disadvantage".